Evscion/EncryptedHTTP/README.md

 3. Limited Authentication Mechanisms _(Planned to Fix)_
 4. Susceptibility to Man-in-the-middle Attacks and Impersonations

+The above problems will be looked upon in the next update.

 # Installation

 The HTTPAuth package can be installed by cloning the repository.